 Origin

-The Sterbai Corydoras originate from South America where they are widely found in shallow waters and tributaries around Brazil and Bolivia.
+Sterbai Corydoras come from South America, where they are commonly found in shallow waters and tributaries in Brazil and Bolivia.

 Lifespan